Urigo/meteor-rxjs/README.md

 # Meteor + RxJS
 Harness Meteor reactivity with RxJS.

 RxJS is built to simplify complexity dealing with reactive data flows.
 At the same time, Meteor's Minimongo cursors are reactive and a good target for RxJS API.
-Thus combing RxJS and Meteor, we bring together best parts of two worlds.
+Thus combining RxJS and Meteor, we bring together best parts of two worlds.

 ## Mongo Cursor Observable
 As soon as you install this package (`npm install meteor-rxjs`), you have ability to use a special Mongo collection class that works